-- Stay on top of the snow: No we aren’t suggesting that you make snow angels but when there’s a heavy snow, the best advice is to stay ahead of the storm.
+Stay on top of the snow: When there’s a heavy snow, it’s best to stay ahead of the storm.
 SIMA recommends that to prevent snow and ice from adhering to the sidewalk or street, clear the snow every few inches instead of waiting for the snow to stop falling before you head outdoors.

-- Wear breathable layers: Layering is typical cold winter weather advice.
-We suggest wearing layers of loose clothing so you can peal a layer off if you get hot.
+Wear breathable layers: Layering is typical cold winter weather advice.
+SIMA suggests wearing layers of loose clothing so you can peel a layer off if you get hot.
 Avoid wearing heavy wools, manmade materials or other materials that don’t allow perspiration to evaporate.
 Better choices are cotton and silk.

-- Watch your feet: No you aren’t on Dancing with the Stars, but nonetheless, you need to pay attention to what’s on your feet when heading outdoors to shovel snow.
+Watch your feet: You need to pay attention to what’s on your feet when heading outdoors to shovel snow.
 SIMA suggests wearing quality outdoor winter wear such as waterproof boots with good traction.
 Good traction is critical to ensuring that you don’t slip and fall.

-- Push don’t life: Sounds like something a high school wrestling coach may say but if you push the snow to the side rather than trying to lift the snow to remove it, you exert less energy thereby placing less stress on your body.
+Push don’t lift: If you push the snow to the side rather than trying to lift the snow to remove it, you exert less energy thereby placing less stress on your body.

-- Drink up!
-Water that is.
+Drink up!
 SIMA recommends taking frequent breaks and staying hydrated.
 You should drink water as if you were enduring a tough workout at the gym or running five miles.